 Wine tasting tips

-A couple of things to keep in mind when wine tasting in Osoyoos in fall:
+A couple of things to keep in mind when wine tasting in Osoyoos in the fall:

-Sip and savour local beer at North Basin Brewing Co
+Sip and savour local beer at Backroads Brewing Co.

-As craft beer fans (living in one of BC’s best brewery towns!), we’re very pleased to share the news that Osoyoos now has its very own craft brewery.
+As craft beer fans (living in one of BC’s best brewery towns!), we’re very pleased that Osoyoos has its own craft brewery.

-North Basin Brewing Company is centrally situated in the Watermark Beach Resort building, just a stone’s throw from Main St and Osoyoos’ busiest stretch of sand.
-Although North Basin doesn’t serve food at this time, there are a myriad of options nearby.
+Backroads Brewing is centrally located in the Watermark Beach Resort building, just a stone’s throw from Main St and Osoyoos’ busiest stretch of sand.

 Stroll the boardwalk at the Osoyoos Desert Centre